-succulent mussels with white wine, smoked garlic and parsley butter and thyme
+mussels with white wine, smoked garlic & parsley butter and thyme

-I took a packet of frozen half shelled mussels purchased from the fish shop in Hout bay (aprox 400gms).
-Heat about 1/2 to a cup of white wine in a big pot and toss the frozen mussels directly in.
-Bring to the boil and steam them with the lid on for a few minutes.
+I took a packet of frozen half-shelled mussels purchased from the fish shop in Hout bay (approx 400gms).
+Heated them with about 1/2 to a cup of white wine in a big pot and toss the frozen mussels directly in.
+Bring to a boil and steam them with the lid on for a few minutes.

 If your mussels are still in the shell, they would steam open at this stage.